AdobeDocs/express-add-ons-docs/src/pages/guides/references/index.md

   - https://github.com/hollyschinsky
 ---

-# API Overview
+## Overview
 This section covers the APIs available for developing your add-ons.
-Each section offers a simple example code snippet but we recommend checking out the [code samples](../develop/samples.md) for more in-depth usage.

-This page outlines the core objects used by the APIs and the variables you can use to access further functionality.
+It begins with an introduction to the `AddOnSdk` main object reference, along with an overview of the other core objects you will be using throughout your add-on development to access further data.
+In the left expanded menu you will find the list of API sub-sections listed where you can find the interface definition along with an example code snippet to illustrate the usage.
+However, you should also check out the [code samples](../develop/samples.md) for a more in-depth example of how to use them.

+## SDK vs API
+The terms **SDK** (software development kit) and **API** (application programming interface) can often seem to become blurry.
+To clarify further, an SDK can be thought of as a kit that contains everything you need to write an application (in this case add-on) for a platform.
+This includes not only the APIs, but also the tools and other dependencies, helpers and components involved.
+API's themselves, on the other hand, define the interface defintions that are used to retrieve the information needed to implement features a developer may want to offer.

-## AddOnSdk
+## AddOnSdk Object
 The first object you will need to be aware of when developing your add-ons is the **AddOnSdk** object.
 The Add-on SDK is available as an ECMAScript 2015 Module hosted in a CDN.

 To use the SDK, simply include a link to the `sdk.js` file in a script tag within the `<head>` section of the page to ensure correct initialization of the add-on API environment.